 Paper on Ladislav Mňačko

-This is my recent paper on Ladislav Mňačko as a part of my studies at Franklin University
+This is a paper on Ladislav Mňačko for my studies at Franklin University

 Ladislav Mňačko was a Slovak journalist and writer, who’s work was defined by the horrors of World War Two and the rise of Communism in Czechoslovakia.
 He was born in 1919 in Valašské Klobouky, which is today’s eastern Czech Republic and was growing up in Martin, Slovakia.
 Mňačko died in 1994 in Bratislava.
 At the very young age he was inspired by the Marxist thoughts and identified himself with the politics of the Czechoslovak Communist Party.

-Ladislav Mňačko is today sadly almost forgotten even in his homeland Slovakia and in Czech Republic as well.
-During his prime time in 1960’s and especially of the later period of the decade he earned a fair level of fame and respect among his contemporaries even in the West.
-He was even compared to Alexander Solzhenitsyn for the detailed and skillful exposure of Communist regime as a criminal enterprise in his novels and newspaper articles.
+Sadly, Ladislav Mňačko is almost forgotten today even in his homeland Slovakia and in Czech Republic as well.
+During his prime time in 1960’s and especially of the later period of the decade he earned a fair level of fame and respect among his contemporaries also in the West.
+He was often compared to Alexander Solzhenitsyn for the detailed and skillful exposure of Communist regime as a criminal enterprise in his novels and newspaper articles.

 At the age of 20 as the World War Two started in 1939 he attempted to emigrate to the Soviet Union, but this failed and during another attempt to get out of the Nazi’s reach while crossing the borders to Netherlands he was caught and imprisoned in a Nazi concentration camp and then transferred to a forced labor camp, from which he managed to escape in 1944 to Slovakia, where he joined an anti-Nazi guerrillas in Slovakian mountains.
 The guerrilla life was harsh and brutal and perhaps this experience hardened him and prepared for the later life as a journalist and writer (Gazdík, 2020).